camlab-ethz/jaxFlowSim/README.md

 python run_inference.py
 ```

-without an argument the toy problem from the last section of the results chapter in _github.com/DiegoRenner/On-fast-simulations-of-cardiac-function_ can be computed.
+without an argument the toy problem from the last section of the results chapter in the [thesis](https://github.com/DiegoRenner/On-fast-simulations-of-cardiac-function) can be computed.